-The fiduciary must file a final return for an estate when the fiduciary is requesting a tax certificate required by the probate court.
+NOTE: The fiduciary must file a final return for an estate when the fiduciary is requesting a tax certificate required by the probate court.
 In this case, the fiduciary must file a final return regardless of the estate's income.
-See instructions for requesting a certificate on page 3.
+See instructions for requesting a certificate on pages 2 and 3.